Why Do Power Outages Happen?

 Who Restores Electricity?

 Your utility will restore electricity to your residence.
-It assesses the site for any electric hazard, repairs any damage, then restores power per CPUC rules.
-Disaster areas can still be dangerous after the hazard passes, so utility crews follow the guidance of local public safety officials before entering an area that has been impacted by disasters.
+It assesses the site for any electric hazard, repairs any damage, and then restores power per CPUC rules.
+Disaster areas can still be dangerous after the risk passes, so utility crews follow the guidance of local public safety officials before entering an area that disasters have impacted.

 ADDITIONAL RESOURCES